Medical Gases and their associated equipment are widely used for treating patients in hospitals, at home, and by the emergency services.

 Any organisation that wishes to manufacture medical devices must conform to the requirements laid down in the relevant Medical Device Regulations and must be registered with the MHRA or another European competent authority.

-All Medical Gas Pipeline Systems (MGPS) and Dental Gas Systems (DAVS), which includes vacuum systems, are to be compliant with the standards required by the Department of Health.
+All Medical Gas Pipeline Systems (MGPS) and Dental Air and Vacuum Systems (DAVS), which includes vacuum systems, are to be compliant with the standards required by the Department of Health.
 Compliance is required, for example, with:

-All staff who are required to handle or use gases are to be appropriately trained in the safe handling and use of the gases as well as any associated equipment.
+All staff who are required to handle or use gases are to be appropriately trained in the safe handling of the gases as well as any associated equipment.

 The primary objective of BCGA TSC7 is to safeguard patients by ensuring that all products provided by BCGA member companies are safe to use and fit for their intended purpose.
 This is achieved by promoting safety, producing best practice guidance, liaising with the MHRA and other government departments and participating in relevant standard work.